Beni (Australian musician): Remixes by Beni

 (Beni Remix), as it marks their fourth time having worked together.

 Riot in Belgium

-Riot in Belgium is a duo of Beni and Joel Dickson.
+Riot in Belgium was a duo of Beni and Joel Dickson.
 They've made several remixes of artist such as Chromeo and Yelle.

 Their remix of Yelle's song À cause des garçons was featured as soundtrack to the videogame Need for Speed: ProStreet in late 2007.